enioka-Haute-Couture/enioka_scan/docs/api/scanner_activity.md

 Initialized by the `onStart()` and `onResume()` methods.
 :::

-:::{cpp:var} CameraBarcodeScanViewScanner cameraScanner;
+:::{cpp:var} CameraScanner cameraScannerProvider = null;

-The instance of the camera scanner, can be used to access camera methods but should not be replaced.
+The optional instance of the camera scanner provider, is defined if the camera SDK is included.
+Can be used to access some methods of `CameraBarcodeScanViewScanner`.
+Should not be replaced.

 `CameraBarcodeScanViewScanner` is a simple provider-less implementation of the [`Scanner` interface](scanner.md#the-scanner-interface).